hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 3.Remove the stack.

-	# heat stack-delete <id number>
+	# heat stack-delete <id>

 ##Verify the node removal {#node-removal}

 	# nova list

-The removed node should not appear in the list.
+A list of nodes appears and the removed node will not be available.